Tasshack/dreame-vacuum/docs/entities.md

 - Entities are dynamically generated from saved maps but only selected map is editable via shared room entities.
 - Entity names and icons are dynamically generated from segment id, custom name or segment type  and can be overridden from entity settings (Not recommended when multi-floor map is enabled).
 - Entities uses segment id system but generated from all saved maps.
 When multi-floor map is enabled, specific room entity may not be available on currently selected map.
-- *Customized cleaning* and *custom cleaning sequence* settings are not available on devices with older firmware versions.<a href="https://github.com/Tasshack/dreame-vacuum/blob/master/docs/room_entities.md" target="_blank">(Learn more about customized cleaning feature)</a>
+- *Customized cleaning* and *custom cleaning sequence* settings are not available on devices with older firmware versions.
 - Generated entities have the following naming schema:<br>`select.[vacuum name]_room_[segment id]_[room entity name]`

 | Name  | Description  | Notes |